-Sugar addiction is real, and many people don’t even know that they have it.
+Sugar can be habit-forming, and many people don’t even know that they have a problem.
 You might think you have a sweet tooth if you have a weakness for pastries and can’t go too long without having candy.
-The truth is, you may be addicted and your health is at risk.
-That’s why a 28-day sugar detox is here to help you!
+The truth is, you may be overdoing it and your health is at risk.
+Read about 28-day sugar detox here.

-Science has shown that sugar is more addictive than cocaine.
-It takes over your brain just as much, but without the happy ending of being able to come down from the high.
+Science has shown (in animals) that sugar can be as neurobiologically rewarding as cocaine, or more so.
 When you consume sugar, dopamine is released into your system which makes you feel good.
 However, after a while, that good feeling wears off and leaves behind cravings for more sugar (12).

 How Sugar Affects Your Health